Phoenix and Peacock

 I adorn myself with new clothes.

-I descend into a garden on cloud,
+I descend to the garden on a cloud,

 Where waterfall, rotunda, and star.

-I let go of everyone I found,
+I let go of everybody I found,

 But Peacock stayed with me so far.